Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/types-subtypes-and-special-abilities.md

 form, and it gains a +10 bonus on Disguise checks if it uses this ability to create a disguise.

+### Air Subtype
-**Air Subtype:** This subtype usually is used for elementals and outsiders with a connection to the Elemental Plane Air.
+This subtype usually is used for elementals and outsiders with a connection to the Elemental Plane Air.
 Air creatures always have fly speeds and usually have perfect maneuverability.

+### Angel Subtype
-**Angel Subtype:** Angels are a race of celestials, or good outsiders, native to the good-aligned Outer Planes.
+Angels are a race of celestials, or good outsiders, native to the good-aligned Outer Planes.

 *Traits:* An angel possesses the following traits (unless otherwise